svikashk/incremental-development/development-strategies/ice-breaker-strategy.md

-# Development Strategy

-> `group-intro`
+# Ice Breaker Repo

 A simple little website for the world to know a little about us.

+---

 ## 0. Set-Up

-> repository owner: _
+> repository owner: \_

-__A User can see a empty site at the correct URL__

-### Repo

-1. Created a new repository
-1. Add collaborators
-1. Add a license
-1. Create a README
-1. turn on GitHub Pages
+1. Understand the Project
+2. Prepare your repo for collaboration
-1. Write a development strategy
+3. Write a Development Strategy
-1. Translate the strategy into issues (like in [this demo repo](https://github.com/hackyourfuturebelgium/from-strategy-to-issues))
+4. Prepare your repo for development

 ---

 ## 1. about the team

-> assigned to _

-__As a site visitor, I want to know about your team and who is in it__
+**As a site visitor, I want to know about your team and who is in it**

 ### Repo